-- Applications are accepted July 1, 2025 through May 29, 2026 or until program funds are substantially committed for the fiscal year, whichever occurs sooner. - Notify the grant program administrator of any changes to the application after the final submission.
+- Applications are accepted July 1, 2025 through May 29, 2026 or until program funds are substantially committed for the fiscal year, whichever occurs sooner. - Projects that are phased require an application for each phase.
+The project title stated in the application should indicate the phase. - Notify grant program administrator of any changes to the application after final submission.